Get close to nature and explore the Wadandi Track

 The Vasse Nature Playground is home to cleverly-designed play equipment to encourage interaction with nature and adventure.
 There’s a climbing area, free play space, walk and cycle paths, seating spaces and the perfect spot to have a BBQ.

-Recycled Marri trunks sourced from close by have been used as part of Vasse’s sustainability initiative.
+Recycled Marri trunks sourced from close by have been used as part of Vasse’s sustainability initiatives.

 The Nature Playground is the third Vasse park to be built, and these complement the Vasse Sporting Complex, which is home to many local sporting clubs.

-The Wardandi Track gives locals the opportunity to venture along the original route pioneers used to transport their timber.
+The Wadandi Track gives locals the opportunity to venture along the original route pioneers used to transport their timber.

-The name, ‘Wardandi’ comes from the indigenous Australians who lived by the ocean and followed the bush paths over Vasse land for more than 40,000 years.
+The name, ‘Wadandi’ comes from the indigenous Australians who lived by the ocean and followed the bush paths over Vasse land for more than 40,000 years.